 Back in the day, owning an Alienware PC was the sign of having way too much money.
 Only the richest parents could afford one.
 They weren't gaming machines: they were status symbols for nerds.

-Back in 2005, I used to own an Alienware Aurora PC.
+I used to own an Alienware Aurora PC.
 But it wasn't paid for - it was a prize from a competition run through EA's Australian website.
 And almost 12 years after the fact, I feel comfortable in openly admitting that I won that PC with less than reputable methods.

 The Alienware PCs were part of a giveaway that EA ran to drive people to a relaunch of the site in early 2005.
 It was called EA Play, which people might recognise now as the name for influencer-driven, ticketed mini-convention that EA runs before E3 these days.